 The style, color and cut of a mat board can dramatically change the look of your framed artwork and photos.
 While most ready-made frames have a typical, generic mat, understanding your mat board options can help you achieve the final look you’re envisioning.
 Here are seven popular mat board styles that will each give your framed art a unique look and feel.

-- Single Mat Board with Four Equal Borders
+(1) Single Mat Board with Four Equal Borders

 A single mat, with the image centered, is the most common mat board style.
 [Tweet This].
 In this style of mat presentation, all four of the mat borders surrounding the window opening are the same width.
 This style gives all types of artwork a clean, simple look.
 Most of our popular sizes feature centered mats with equal borders.

-- Bottom-Weighted Mat Board
+(2) Bottom-Weighted Mat Board

-- Double and Triple Mat Boards
+(3) Double and Triple Mats

-- Multiple Opening Mat Board
+(4) Multiple Opening Mat Board

 A multiple or multi-opening mat is one that contains more than one window opening.
 Individual openings of identical or variable sizes and shapes are cut in one mat to display a number of items.
-Multiple opening mats are used for photo collage projects, trading cards, stamps, or other collectibles.
+Multiple opening mats are used for photo collage projects, trading cards, baseball cards, antique stamps, or other collectibles.
 We can create a multiple opening mat board for you.
-Select “Multiple Opening Mat Fee” on the main mat board page and follow the instructions for submitting your order.
+Select the “Multiple Opening Mat Fee” on the main mat board page and follow the instructions for submitting your order.

-- Museum Mat Board
+(5) Museum Mat Board

 A museum mat has a wide top and side border, plus a significantly wider bottom border.
 Museum mats are named such because this style if often used by museums for displaying certain types of artwork.
 The mat colors used are typically whites, blacks, or pale neutral colors.
 The museum mat style is well-suited for smaller works of art such as drawings, engravings, and watercolor paintings.
-Our website lets you create mat border sizes in whatever width you desire.
+Our website lets you create mat border sizes in almost any custom-size width you desire.

-- Oriental Mat Boards
+(6) Oriental Mat Boards

-Oriental mats are designed to mimic scroll proportions, the narrow mat borders are usually one third or less than the width of the wider borders.
+Oriental mats are designed to mimic Asian scroll art proportions, the narrow mat borders are usually one third or less than the width of the wider borders.
 This type of mat is used both horizontally and vertically.
 It’s used most often with Asian art; however, it looks great with any type of elongated art.
 On our website you can adjust the mat border sizes to your preferred widths and create the perfect mat.

-- Print Mat Board
+(7) Print Mat Board